chenxiachan/chenxiachan.github.io/index.md

 ## Xia Chen
 ---
 ## About me
-Data Scientist with 4+ years of academic research & industry experience in developing data algorithm solutions, bringing insights from data for optimization purposes in diverse industries.
+Data Scientist of academic research & industry experience in developing data algorithm solutions, bringing insights from data for optimization purposes in diverse industries.
 Proficient in predictive modeling, data-based value proposition, machine learning in human-computer interaction with the research focus on causality, integration of knowledge-based method, as well as uncertainty analysis.
 Passion for collaboration organization, creativity, digitalization, and delivering AI-based adaptive solutions.
 ## Publications
 **2022**
 - Chen, X., Abualdenien, J., Singh, M.M., Borrmann, A. and Geyer, P., 2022.
 Introducing causal inference in the energy-efficient building design process. arXiv preprint arXiv:2203.10115. [[Paper]](https://arxiv.org/abs/2203.10115)